flutter-tizen/plugins/packages/video_player_avplayer/README.md

 ```

 Note that `video_player_avplayer` is not compatible with the original `video_player` plugin.
 If you're writing a cross-platform app for Tizen and other platforms, it is recommended to create two separate source files and import `video_player` and `video_player_avplayer` in the files respectively.

+Note that `video_player_avplayer` uses a compiled dynamic library, the api-version in tizen-manifest.xml is your TV version.

 ### Example